TpSoftDev/Class-and-Work-Schedule-Optimizer/README.md

 ## Features

-- **User Input Interface**: The application begins with a user-friendly window where students can enter their student ID, work facility name, and a schedule template.
+- **User Input Interface**: The application begins with a user-friendly window where student coordinators and admin coordinators from the Dining Student Office can enter the student IDs, work facility names, and schedule templates for the students they are scheduling.
 - **Class Schedule Integration**: Retrieves student class schedules using the Workday REST API, ensuring up-to-date and accurate information.
 - **Work Shift Integration**: Retrieves available work shifts using the Schedule Source API, providing a comprehensive list of potential work times.
-- **Excel Schedule Generation**: Automatically generates an Excel spreadsheet marking all class times as unavailable, allowing students to see their commitments at a glance.
+- **Excel Schedule Generation**: Automatically generates an Excel spreadsheet marking all class times as unavailable, allowing coordinators to see students' commitments at a glance.
-- **Conflict Resolution**: Filters out work shifts that overlap with class times, presenting students with only the shifts they can realistically work.
+- **Conflict Resolution**: Filters out work shifts that overlap with class times, presenting coordinators with only the shifts that students can realistically work.
-- **File Path Display**: After generating the schedule, a new window pops up to display the file path of the generated Excel sheet, making it easy for students to locate and use the file.
+- **File Path Display**: After generating the schedule, a new window pops up to display the file path of the generated Excel sheet, making it easy for coordinators to locate and use the file.

 ![diagram-export-11-06-2024-13_20_06](https://github.com/TpSoftDev/Class-and-Work-Schedule-Optimizer/assets/170199259/1e1cb687-3173-4260-8f13-4d3b2d481024)